priyanmuthu/priyanmuthu.github.io/_pages/about.md

 Why HCI?
 ---
-Interactivity is a key concern in interface design.
-I'm form India, where technological penetration, though rising, is not as high as other developed countries.
-This is due to many reasons like literacy, cultural differences, age etc. But the main concern is usability.
-My vision is to develop tools and interfaces that can transcend human diversity.
-I'm currently exploring the coalition of Machine Learning and HCI, which I believe can change the way we interact with the world.
+Over the years, technology has deeply pervaded human life.
+Still it is nascent in being inclusive - be it diverse cultures, age-groups, physical abilities or even economic backgrounds.
+My vision is to explore the coalition of Human Computer Interaction, Artificial Intelligence, and Human-Computer Interaction to build interfaces and tools for the next billion users.
 {: .text-justify}

 Art